Otus-DevOps-2019-08/BorisKamenetskiy_microservices/README.md

 - docker-compose adds prefix to all created resources (by default it is equal to the folder, where we are).
 This prefix could be overridden by using -p option.

 Issues:
 - some really weird issues with starting the containers using docker-compose.
-After some manual actions (starting containers) and killing them docker-compose suddenly worked.
+After some manual actions (starting containers) and killing them docker-compose suddenly worked;
+- still have to figure out how to use linters (hadolint).